 Evidenced by the variety of new wood buildings, it’s safe to say markets and customers today are thinking wood.
 Growing numbers of professionals are seeking practical, self-serve resources and education accreditation that enable them to keep up to date and create building designs using wood.

 Think Wood develops and distributes engaging content (website, blogs, videos, images, and continuing education) to promote lumber’s value proposition.
-Through online initiatives and face-to-face interactions via the Association Partnership Program, Think Wood connects audiences to resources and knowledge tools, and more effectively identifies and refers those who are ready to build with wood.
+Through online initiatives and face-to-face interactions via the Partnership program, Think Wood connects audiences to resources and knowledge tools, and more effectively identifies and refers those who are ready to build with wood.

 Think Wood aims to engage with target audiences prior to making material and building systems choices.
 Multiple touch points deepen engagement and confidence with target audiences.